LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/DetaildAPI/mtlsForward.md

 **Request Body**

-same body as the client sends.
+same body as the client sends to original endpoint.

 **Path Parameters**